heydevanand/Learn2Contribute/README.md

 By contributing to this project, you agree to the following term: All contributions to this project will be copyrighted to Learn2Contribute.

 ## Contact Information
+Have questions, ideas, or want to discuss something?
+Click the 'Discussions' tab and join the conversation! <br/>
 [Discussions](https://github.com/rishikeshsamant/Learn2Contribute/discussions)

 ## Thanks 💜